Saturday , 12 July 2025

 • 52' - Ivan Toney with the second goal in the match!

-• 59' - Time for substitution for Brentford FC.
-Christian Nørgaard is replaced by Frank Onyeka.
+• 59' - Another change for Brentford FC made on 59 minute.
+Christian Nørgaard leaves to be changed by Frank Onyeka.

 • 72' - Although teams showed high tempo form the start, they seem to slow down a bit.
 Both sides really need to catch a fire.
 Otherwise, we have another goalless match.